acoetzer/studies/README.md

 ## **Branch Working Tree**

-List of current branch working tree. <br>
+List of current branch working tree with additional notes at the bottom. <br>
 **Note**: Keep updated with general idea of contents and not numerous blobs.

 <br>